-"INDIAN TOWN CHURCH, August 18th, 1852.
+"Indian Town Church, August 18th, 1852.

 "Well, my son, thank God I have some more good news to communicate.
 Invited to Williamsburg church-a country church-and taken there in a carriage some forty miles, I preached my first sermon there last Sabbath a week, and my last on the Sabbath afternoon following, closing with 'some more last words,' or familiar addresses on Monday morning.
 Fifty-two young converts were added to the church! and as, after making a public profession of their faith in Christ, they were requested to occupy the first table by themselves, the scene presented was beautiful.
-A long table, filled up with young disciples, and these the flower of the whole community; truly the scene was beautiful to parents and other pious friends who were looking on; it was indeed a scene of thrilling interest; it was worth an angel's visit from the skies.
+A long table, filled up with young disciples, and these the flower of the whole community; truly the scene was beautiful to parents and other pious friends who were looking on; it was indeed a scene of thrilling interest; it was worth an angel's visit from the stries.
+You may well worth an angel's visit from the skies.
 You may well suppose many cheeks were wet with tears, trickling tears of joy!
 And, no doubt, there were some Simeons present, who were ready to say, 'Lord, now lettest thou thy servant depart in peace, for mine eyes have seen thy salvation!'
+But this was not all. eyes have seen thy salvation!
 But this was not all.
 Our spiritual rose-bush, which had at that time many buds, appeared the next morning in fresh bloom; twelve more were found rejoicing in Christ.
 The whole number actually added to the church on profession, fifty-eight; the whole number hopefully converted, sixty-four; thirty-four males, chiefly of middle age, but some choice young men, who, it is thought, will certainly devote themselves to the gospel ministry.
 What hath God wrought!-to Him be all the praise!
 I preached not more than twenty sermons, and sixty-four precious souls converted!
 Again I say, to God be all, all the praise!
+Has not Again I say, to God be all, all the praise!
 Has not your father been greatly blessed and prospered?
-I think I can enter into the feelings of David, when, in the outpouring of a grateful heart, he exclaimed, 'Surely, this is not the manner of man, O Lord God!'
+I think I can enter into the feelings of David, when, in the outpouring of a grateful heart, he exclaimed, 'Surely, this is not the manner of man, O Lord God!